Speech shadowing: History

 The Leningrad group was interested in the time difference between the articulation and perception of speech.
 The speech shadowing technique was formulated to measure this difference.
-To measure the initiation of speech, an artificial palate was placed in the speaker’s mouth.
+To measure the initiation of speech, an artificial palate was placed in the speaker's mouth.
 When the tongue moved to begin pronunciation and touched the palate, the measurement of reaction time began.
 The experiment concluded that the reaction time for consonants was consistently shorter than the reaction time to any vowel.
 The reaction time to a vowel depended on the consonant that came before it.
 This supported the phoneme as being the most basic unit of speech registered by the brain, rather than a syllable.
 The phoneme is the smallest distinguishable unit of sound, but the smallest unit that has assigned meaning is a consonant-vowel syllable.

 Ludmilla Chistovich and Valerij Kozhevnikov focused on research of the mental processes that stimulate the functions of perception and production of speech in communication.
 In linguistics, speech perception was the chronological process that analysed steadily paced and similar sounding words but Chistovich and Kozhevnikov found speech perception to be the staggered integration of syllables known as non-linear dynamics.
 This refers to the diversity of tones and syllables in speech, which is perceived without a conscious detection of delay and forgotten with the limited working memory capacity.
 This observation developed research towards the speech shadowing technique for research in psycholinguistics.

 Shadowing was used to measure the reaction time taken to repeat consonant-vowel syllables.
 Alveolar consonants were measured when the tongue first touched an artificial palate and labial consonants were measured by the contact of metal pieces when the upper and lower lips pressed together.
 The participant would begin to mimic the consonant as the speaker finished the utterance of the consonant.
 This consistent rapid response shifted research focus towards close speech shadowing.

 Close speech shadowing is when the technique requires an immediate repetition, at the fastest pace a person is able to achieve.
 It does not allow people to hear the entire phrase beforehand or to understand the words vocalised until the end of a sentence.
-It was found that close speech shadowing would occur at the shortest delay of 250 ms. It has also been found to occur with a minimum delay between 150 m/s in left-hemisphere dominant brains.
+It was found that close speech shadowing would occur at the shortest delay of 250 ms. It has also been found to occur with a minimum delay of about 150 ms in left-hemisphere dominant brains.
 The left hemisphere is associated with enhanced performance with linguistic skill and information processing.
 It engages with analytic patterns of thought and experiences ease with the speech shadowing task.

 The short delay of response occurs as the motor regions of the brain have recorded cues that are related to consonants.
 The brain would then estimate the adjacent vowel syllable before it is heard.
 When the vowel is registered through the auditory system, it would confirm the action to produce speech based on the estimate.
 If the vowel estimate is denied, a short delay in response occurs as the motor region configures an alternate vowel.